-The ClemsonLIFE Program
+The ClemsonLIFE Program at Clemson University

 The ClemsonLIFE program at Clemson University is designed for students with intellectual disabilities who desire a postsecondary experience on a college campus.
 The mission of the ClemsonLIFE Program is to provide a coordinated course of study that includes career exploration and preparation along with self-awareness, discovery, and personal improvement through a framework of courses, job internships, and community participation.

 The ClemsonLIFE Program offers a 2-year Basic Program that incorporates functional academics, independent living, employment, social/leisure skills, and health/wellness skills in a public university setting with the goal of producing self-sufficient young adults.
 Additionally, the ClemsonLIFE Program offers a 2-year Advanced Program for students that have demonstrated the ability to safely live independently, sustain employment, and socially integrate during the Basic Program.
 The Advanced Program progresses with an emphasis on workplace experience, community integration, and independent living with transitionally reduced supports.
 Students who successfully complete the Basic or Advanced program will receive a corresponding certificate of postsecondary education.
 Currently, there are 40 students participating in the ClemsonLIFE Program.

 The RISE Program at The University of Alabama